Aliases for PCSK5 Gene

 GeneCards Summary for PCSK5 Gene

 PCSK5 (Proprotein Convertase Subtilisin/Kexin Type 5) is a Protein Coding gene.
-Diseases associated with PCSK5 include Currarino Syndrome and Plasma Cell Neoplasm.
-Among its related pathways are Metabolism and Lipoprotein metabolism.
+Diseases associated with PCSK5 include Currarino Syndrome and Vacterl Association.
+Among its related pathways are RET signaling and Metabolism.
 Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase activity and endopeptidase activity.
 An important paralog of this gene is PCSK6.

 Serine endoprotease that processes various proproteins by cleavage at paired basic amino acids, recognizing the RXXX[KR]R consensus motif.
 Likely functions in the constitutive and regulated secretory pathways.
 Plays an essential role in pregnancy establishment by proteolytic activation of a number of important factors such as BMP2, CALD1 and alpha-integrins.